 As an employer, you must make sure that you are not violating any basic employee rights when you make the decision to terminate a worker.
 Illegally firing an employee can result in a long legal battle that can harm both your brand and your wallet.
 If you need an attorney to review your termination policies, or if you have any other questions, our San Diego wrongful termination lawyers can help you.

-At Purdy & Bailey, A Law Firm, our team has experience with complex documents, litigating in court, or settling outside of the judicial system.
+At Purdy & Bailey, LLP, our team has experience with complex documents, litigating in court, or settling outside of the judicial system.
 We are ready to fight on your behalf, regardless of the size of your company.

 If you want to talk, please call (858) 360-7080 or contact us online.